lanl/qmasm/README.md

 QASM fills a gap in the software ecosystem for [D-Wave's adiabatic quantum computers](http://www.dwavesys.com/) by shielding the programmer from having to know system-specific hardware details while still enabling programs to be expressed at a fairly low level of abstraction.
 It is therefore analogous to a conventional macro assembler and can be used in much the same way: as a target either for programmers who want a great deal of control over the hardware or for compilers that implement higher-level languages.

-Despite having the same name, Los Alamos's QASM has nothing to do with [MIT's QASM](http://www.media.mit.edu/quanta/quanta-web/projects/qasm-tools/), which is used to describe quantum circuits (a different model of quantum computation from quantum annealing).
+Despite having the same name, Los Alamos's QASM has nothing to do with [MIT's QASM](http://www.media.mit.edu/quanta/quanta-web/projects/qasm-tools/), which is used to describe quantum circuits (a different model of quantum computation from what the D-Wave uses).

 Installation
 ------------